Employee experience is a term that has become more and more popular in the last few years.

 The life cycle of an employee experience starts from attracting to departing, as shown in the image below.

-Any tactics you implement in any stage of the life cycle depends on this fundamental action: how well you listen to your employees and execute their feedback.
+Any strategy you implement in any stage of the life cycle depends on this fundamental action: how well you listen to your employees and execute their feedback.

 Many organisations start to realise the importance of listening to their employees and act on their feedback to create the most exceptional employee experience.